vtexdocs/ai-grammar-reviewer-action/README.md

                 github_token: ${{ secrets.GITHUB_TOKEN }}
     ```

     The `folders` input is optional.
 When omitted, only changed files under `docs/` are reviewed.
-To restrict or extend which paths are reviewed, pass `folders` as a newline- or comma-separated list of folder prefixes (e.g. `docs`, `docs/guides`, `docs/release-notes`):
+To choose which paths are reviewed, pass `folders` as a newline- or comma-separated list of folder prefixes (e.g. `docs`, `docs/guides`, `docs/release-notes`"):

     ```yml
             - uses: vtexdocs/ai-grammar-reviewer-action@v0